BP, Eni in talks to merge Angolan oil and gas businesses

-BP (BP.L) and Eni (ENI.MI) said on Wednesday they had entered into talks to merge their oil and gas operations in Angola to form one of Africa's largest energy companies.
+LONDON/MILAN (Reuters) - BP and Eni said on Wednesday they had entered into talks to merge their oil and gas operations in Angola to form one of Africa’s largest energy companies.

 The two companies have signed a non-binding memorandum of understanding and are in discussions on a joint venture that will include their liquefied natural gas (LNG) facilities, they said in a statement.